 This kind of person has no allowance for feedback, especially if it comes from a subordinate.
-They also have a lack of respect towards their team and will offer no help to anyone.
+They also have a lack of respect for their team and will offer no help to anyone.
 They tend to see their employees as pawns lesser than them, thus expecting others to obey their commands quietly.

-Usually, arrogance is just a pretense that one has confidence, and it can be tricky when leaders act that they can handle everything that is lobbed at them but really cannot.
+Usually, arrogance is just a pretense that one has confidence, and it can be tricky when leaders act like they can handle everything that is lobbed at them but really cannot.
 It makes everyone around them shut down, and that keeps the important issues hidden beneath the surface.

 A toxic head is a self-serving one.
 They often let their team feel the pressure of corporate power by controlling and manipulating them.
 This person is adept at pulling strings for their own interest and pleasure by using seniority or their higher ranking within the company.
-Often, they provide false guidance or advice, but only to advance themselves.
+Often, they provide false guidance or advice only to advance themselves.

 A leadership characterized by serving instead of being served creates a harmonious flow and increases performance levels.
 If a leader knows how to advocate for a positive workplace, then a relationship of trust that maximizes engagement and productivity can be created.